dinahmoe/nodal/README.md

 ## Building
 You must have cmake installed.
 From the main directory, you can issue the following commands in the terminal

-*mkdir build && cd build && cmake .. && make*
+*mkdir build && cd build*

-This will compile and build the static library, merging all the other libraries into one.
+*cmake -DNODAL_INSTALL_PATH=../nodalCompiled ..*

 *make install*

-will install the library
+This will compile and build the static library, merging all the single libraries into one, libnodal.a.
+The library and the headers will be found at the install path.

 ## Examples
 The examples directory contains a few examples of using the library with Openframeworks, JUCE, PortAudio, and libsndfile for offline bounce.